blakeharv/vagrant-ruby-postgres-vm/README.md

-Sweet Linux VM with Postgres 9.1, Ruby 2.0, and ZSH
+Sweet Rails VM with Postgres 9.1, Ruby 2.0, and ZSH
 ===================================================

-A Vagrant box setup with Postgres 9.1 + Ruby 2.0.0 + zsh/vcprompt for Rails
+Don't mess around with wonky local development setups for Rails.
+Use a sweet VM to streamline your workflow.

 ## Features
 - Use Postgres for your local DB.
 Great for deploying to Heroku